matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    b.
 Pick the next (4th) leftmost path segment:
       - if the segment is empty, fail parsing;
-      - otherwise, percent-decode the segment and make `mxid-2` by prepending `$` to the result of percent-decoding.
+      - otherwise, percent-decode the segment (unless the initial URI parse has already done that) and make `mxid-2` by prepending `$`.

 1. Split the `query` into items separated by `&` character; several subsequent `&` characters delimit empty items, ignored by this algorithm.